 These images show two slightly different variants of the Parry People Mover tramcars, this being the PPM50 in 'low floor' format (left) which is more suited to street based systems and the PPM60 in 'high floor' format (right) which is more suited for services that serve railway-style 'high floor' stations.
 It is in this latter guise that the first commercial service is being operated, with there being two Parry railcars replacing mainline railway trains on a short branch line in Stourbridge, West Midlands.
 To maintain overall passenger capacity and even cope with higher passenger demand the PPM services operate at a higher frequency than the mainline railway trains.

-The image on the left was sourced from the Parry People Mover website http://www.parrypeoplemovers.com/ - link opens in a new window.
+The image on the left was sourced from the Parry People Mover website http://www.parrypeoplemovers.com/ .

-A video showing several different types of Parry People Mover vehicle on demonstration and in public service in Stourbridge has been placed on the 'youtube' file-sharing website and can be watched (in a new window) by clicking either the projector icon or this link - http://www.youtube.com/watch?v=M28tGs253NM
+A video showing several different types of Parry People Mover vehicle on demonstration and in public service in Stourbridge has been placed on the ‘YouTube’ film / video website and can be watched (in a new window) by clicking either the projector icon or this link - http://www.youtube.com/watch?v=M28tGs253NM

 Everyone knows what trains are about.
 And how they can operate underground, overground, over bridges, through tunnels, cuttings, etc, etc,.
 Light rail can do all this too.
 But because light rail vehicles are usually of smaller dimensions and lighter 'mass' they can also go places and do things that traditional trains would find either difficult or outright impossible.